tru-ID/dev-server/README.md

 ### CHANGELOG

-Ensure the `CHANGELOG.md` is updated:
+Ensure the `CHANGELOG.md` is updated and update the package version:

 ```
 yarn run changelog